 \subsubsection{Performance Evaluation}

-~ To answer \textbf{RQ2} and evaluate the effectiveness of our demand-driven algorithm discussed in Section~\ref{sec:sdg}, we compare \toolname with its variant that constructs the callgraph for the entire program eagerly ( noted as \toolvariant).
-Unlike \toolname, which constructs callgraph on-demand and prunes away any program components that are not relevant to the OAuth query, \toolvariant does not consider any relevance with OAuth and constructs the callgraph eagerly for the whole program.
-We execute our queries corresponding to the OAuth properties with both \toolvariant and \toolname, and compare their performances.
+~ To answer \textbf{RQ2} and evaluate the effectiveness of our query-driven algorithm discussed in Sec.~\ref{sec:sdg}, we compare \toolname with its variant, which constructs the callgraph for the entire program eagerly (noted as \toolvariant).
+Unlike \toolname, which constructs an on-demand callgraph based on the OAuth query and prunes away any program components that are irrelevant with respect to the query, \toolvariant does not consider any relevance with the query.
+Instead, it constructs the callgraph eagerly for the whole program.
+We execute our queries with both \toolvariant and \toolname and compare their performances.

-Figure~\ref{fig:performance} shows the average query execution time for the two different design choices of callgraph construction by our tool: \toolname and \toolvariant.
-Y-axis shows the average time in seconds to answer queries for each library (X-axis) selected for the evaluation.
-Our analysis shows that our tool that executes queries over an on-demand callgraph, takes 65-90\% less execution time than the eagerly constructed callgraph by \toolvariant.
-For executing the queries, we limit the execution time to 10 minutes (600 seconds).
-In other words, the query execution automatically terminates if it can not find any result by 10 minutes.
-However, as shown in Figure~\ref{fig:performance}, when executing the queries with \toolvariant, 3 libraries -- \textit{node-oidc-provider}, \textit{apifest-oauth20} and \textit{oxAuth} could not return any result within the limit of 10 minutes.
-To further investigate their performance, we increase the maximum time limit to 1 hour.
-With this extended setting, one library (\textit{apifest-oauth20}) returned the result after running for 22 minutes, and two other libraries ran into memory explosion after running for 27 and 32 minutes, respectively.
-The reason for this significantly large query execution time with \toolvariant is because, by design, the analysis also visits the program components that are not directly relevant to the OAuth protocol (e.g., database models and operations).
-However, when we used \toolname for these three libraries, they successfully returned the results by 121, 123, and 178 seconds, respectively, which shows significant performance improvement by \toolname when compared to the \toolvariant.
+Fig.~\ref{fig:performance} shows the average query execution time for the two different design choices of callgraph construction by our tool: \toolname and \toolvariant.
+Y-axis shows the average time in seconds (in log scale) to answer queries for each library (X-axis) selected for the evaluation.
+Our analysis shows that our tool, \toolname, which executes queries over an on-demand callgraph, is on average $25\times$ faster than \toolvariant, which eagerly constructs callgraph.
+For example,\textit{ Spring Authorization Server} and \textit{Node Oidc Provider} library take more than one hour to answer an OAuth query using \toolvariant.
+On the other hand, the same query is answered by 147 and 121 seconds, respectively, using the on-demand approach by \toolname.
+This significant query execution time with \toolvariant is because, by design, the analysis also visits the program components that are not directly relevant to the OAuth protocol (e.g., database models and operations).
+On the other hand, \toolname only visits the program components relevant to the submitted OAuth query and therefore requires significantly less time to answer a given query.

+However, we limit the execution time to 3 hours for executing the queries.
+In other words, the query execution automatically terminates if it can not find any result by 3 hours.
+We find that one of the large libraries, \textit{OxAuth} ran into a memory explosion after running for more than 2 hours using \toolvariant.
+However, it takes 178 seconds to answer the same queries using \toolname, which shows the effectiveness of our tool for analyzing large-scale implementations.